AlejandroJaramilloUran/antioquia_canopy_3dmap/README.md

-# 3D representation of Antioquia canopy height
+# 3D plot of Antioquia forest canopy height
 This code is an exercise I carried out with the intention of observing in 3D the forest canopy height of Antioquia, one of the most diverse and populated regions of Colombia.

 ![Antioquia canopy height](images/ch_antioquia_3d.png)